How To Boost Engagement With Customer Onboarding Videos for SaaS

 This will reduce user abandonment when you make significant changes to your software and improve new user adoption.
 All with just one video.

-Wrapping up the video onboarding process
+Wrapping up the customer onboarding process

 Video is an excellent onboarding tool.
 But ultimately, onboarding videos are a supplement for a strong onboarding experience.